-These critical areas include: Erosion hazard areas, landslide hazard areas, seismic hazard areas, and local geological events.
+These critical areas can include: Erosion hazard areas, landslide hazard areas, seismic hazard areas, and local geological events.
 The identification of these geologic hazard areas susceptible to landslides is necessary for informed land use planning and to support land development regulations which reduce the risk of property damage, personal injury, and environmental degradation.
 Landslide hazard areas lie principally outside the existing city limits but are evident in areas surrounding the City.
 Landslide flow paths however can directly impact the incorporated city.
 Landslide hazard areas are defined by alternate or co-existing landscape conditions, which are based on well-established geotechnical determinations of slope stability and considerable experience and research in the Puget Sound area.
 Earthquakes in the past have caused large rocks and boulders to fall from Mt.
 Si in 1949 and 2008.

 The stability of slopes in landslide hazard areas is highly dependent on the water content of the underlying soils.
 Water readily percolates through sand and gravel, but ponds above less permeable silt, clay and till layers, thus saturating the overlying deposits.
 Where a less permeable layer (silt or clay) intersects a slope, water often seeps from the layers above.
 This combination of sedimentary deposits, topography, and local groundwater flow results in a high potential for landslides.
-An event that increases groundwater levels and flow, such as a rain storm or discharge of surface water above a slope, can saturate sediments near the surface and cause failure of a slope that is stable under dryer conditions.
+An event that increases groundwater levels and flow, such as a rain storm or rainstorm or discharge of surface water above a slope, can saturate sediments near the surface and cause failure of a slope that is stable under dryer conditions.
 Likewise, erosion along a stream channel can steepen a slope or expose deposits which may become water saturated, increasing the potential for landslides on a previously stable slope.

 Most landslide hazard areas outside of the City of North Bend involve a few feet of relatively loose soil on slopes underlain by denser and typically less permeable till or bedrock.
-All areas with surface soils underlain with relatively impermeable soils on slopes of 15 percent or greater and with drainage from topographically higher areas, and all areas with steep slopes greater than 40 percent (except consolidated rock), are depicted in Figure 2-10, Erosion and Debris Flow and Figure 2-9 Liquefaction Susceptibility.
+All areas with surface soils underlain with relatively impermeable soils on slopes of 15 percent or greater and with drainage from topographically higher areas, and all areas with steep slopes greater than 40 percent (except consolidated rock), are depicted in Figure 5-2-10 of the Critical Area Map Series available on the City's website, Erosion and Debris Flow and Figure 2-9 Liquefaction Susceptibility.

 These unstable slopes represent a major hazard to people and structures and have limited development potential.
 The plan's goal and policies provide guidance in decreasing the hazards of developing within landslide hazard and steep slope areas.

-CA Goal 8: Protect people and property from the risk and negative effects of unstable slopes and landslide hazards.
+CA Goal 8: Avoid development in identified hazard areas to protect people and property from the risk and negative effects of unstable slopes and landslide hazards.